collocations.org

 be worth checking

-It''s worth checking that there is no rust on the car.
+It's worth checking that there is no rust on the car.

-check to see if/whether
+check to see if, check to see whether

 He was just checking to see if I was in my room.